douglasgscofield/bioinfo/scripts/README.md

     reference1	1	8
     reference1	10	13

+If the option `val_col=0` is given, then no third column of boolean values is required, the presence of each position is given an implied 'true'.

-It optionally allows for a grace distance through which the boolean value need not be true for the interval to be maintained.
+The script also optionally allows for a grace distance through which the boolean value need not be true for the interval to be maintained.
 The grace distance will only connect intervals, it will never begin or terminate a reference.
 The output from the above data with grace distance 10 is